dougeby/IntuneDocs/intune/in-development.md

 ### Reset and wipe devices in bulk by using the Graph API <!-- 3295288 -->
 You'll be able to reset and wipe up to 100 devices in bulk using the Graph API.

-### Intune management extension PowerShell scripts  <!-- 3734186    -->
-You'll be able to configure PowerShell scripts to run with the user’s admin privileges on the device.
-For more information, see [Use PowerShell scripts on Windows 10 devices in Intune](intune-management-extension.md).

-### Android Enterprise app management <!-- 4459905 idready -->
-To make it easier for IT admins to configure and use Android Enterprise management, Intune will automatically add four common Android Enterprise related apps to the Intune admin console.
-The four Android Enterprise apps are the following:

-- **[Microsoft Intune](https://play.google.com/store/apps/details?id=com.microsoft.intune)** - Used for Android Enterprise fully managed scenarios.
-- **[Microsoft Authenticator](https://play.google.com/store/apps/details?id=com.azure.authenticator)** -  Helps you sign-in to your accounts if you use two-factor verification.
-- **[Intune Company Portal](https://play.google.com/store/apps/details?id=com.microsoft.windowsintune.companyportal)** - Used for App Protection Policies (APP) and Android Enterprise work profile scenarios.
-- [Managed Home Screen](https://play.google.com/store/apps/details?id=com.microsoft.launcher.enterprise) - Used for Android Enterprise dedicated/kiosk scenarios.

-Previously, IT admins would need to manually find and approve these apps in the [Managed Google Play store](https://play.google.com/store/apps) as part of setup.
-This change removes those previously manual steps to make it easier and faster for customers to use Android Enterprise management.

-Admins will see these four apps automatically added to their Intune apps list at the time that they first connect their Intune tenant to managed Google Play.
-For more information, see [Connect your Intune account to your Managed Google Play account](connect-intune-android-enterprise.md).
-For tenants that have already connected their tenant or who already use Android Enterprise, there is nothing admins need to do.
-Those four apps will automatically show up within 7 days of the completion of the May 2019 service roll out.

 <!-- 1904 start-->

-### Advanced settings for Windows Defender Firewall <!-- 1311949 -->
-You'll soon be able to use Intune to manage the custom firewall rules on clients for Windows Defender.
-Rules can specify inbound and outbound behavior to applications, network addresses, and ports.

 ### Device users can view all managed apps they've installed or tried to install <!-- 2352913 -->
 Company Portal for Windows will list all managed apps&ndash; both required and available&ndash; that are installed on a user's device.
 Users will be able to view attempted and pending app installations, and their current statuses.
 If your organization doesn't make apps required or available, users will see a message explaining that no company apps have been installed.
 Users will also be able to sort or filter their apps by installation status.